 If the advisor or Graduate Chair chooses a text whose style is ABOVE Type 1, he or she should inform the student accordingly.

-The Department of French and Italian offers a series of courses designed to give students a reading knowledge of the language.
+The Department of French and Italian offers a course designed to give students a reading knowledge of the language.

 French 6571 is designed for students with little or no background in French.
 It includes an intensive study of the basics of French grammar and vocabulary and develops the students’ ability to translate general interest articles as well as texts in their specialized field of study.

-Credit for either 6571 or 6572 does not apply to the minimum number of hours required for the master's or doctoral degrees.
+Credit for 6571 does not apply to the minimum number of hours required for the master's or doctoral degrees.

 Review the textbook: